Disappear from the IRS

 You see, the IRS wants the easy money.
 They do not want to send out auditors to people who are going to fight them over every dime, and hammer out every deduction.
 An auditor’s job performance is judged by how much they collect from taxpayers.
 So when push comes to shove, they want the easy prey, where they know they can squeeze out more money.
 So a simple, conservative return may get even more attention than an aggressive one.

 Tax Audit Lawyer

-Over the years, my experience as a tax audit attorney has allowed me, John Ellsworth, to discover that there are ways of “green flagging” your tax return to sail right through the IRS computers.
+Over the years, my experience as a tax audit attorney has allowed me, Andrew Gordon, to discover that there are ways of “green flagging” your tax return to sail right through the IRS computers.
 Not only that – you’re taking every deduction you can while you’re doing it!

 To make yourself invisible to the IRS you will need to know how the IRS operates, what their computers are looking for, and how to avoid the most common mistakes they catch.

 You can write off your Home Office and get away with it – if you use the tools you’re already given by the IRS.
 The IRS won a 1993 Supreme Court victory against home business deductions, so they’re being more aggressive with these.
 But all you have to do is fill out one little form, Form 8829, attach it to your return, and it will sail past the computers.
 (Make sure to attach a description of your business activities, and summarize the time spent and activities performed in your home office, and in other locations.)